 - Mail and Hand Delivery/Courier: Barbara J. Bingham, Acting Director, Division of Policy, Planning, and Program Development, Office of Federal Contract Compliance Programs, Room N3422, 200 Constitution Avenue, NW., Washington, DC 20210.

 Receipt of submissions will not be acknowledged; however, the sender may request confirmation that a submission has been received by telephoning OFCCP at (202) 693-0102 (voice) or (202) 693-1337 (TTY) (these are not toll-free numbers).

-Federal contractors covered by section 503 of the Rehabilitation Act of 1973, as amended (Section 503) are obligated to ensure equal employment opportunity for people with disabilities.
+Federal contractors covered by section 503 of the Rehabilitation Act of 1973, as amended (Section 503) are obligated to Start Printed Page 43117ensure equal employment opportunity for people with disabilities.
 In addition, Section 503 requires Federal contractors to take affirmative action to employ and advance in employment individuals with disabilities.
 The existing Section 503 regulations require that covered contractors:

 (1) Employ nondiscriminatory employment practices;

 (2) Provide reasonable accommodations to qualified job applicants and employees with disabilities;

 (3) After a job offer is extended but before employment begins, invite job applicants to voluntarily and confidentially self-identify as to whether or not they have a disability in order to benefit from any affirmative action programs covered contractors may have;